Categories

 Applications of Flat Glass

-Residential Real Estate
+• Residential Real Estate

 Flat glass is commonly used for small windows that do not need to withstand high temperatures or pressures.
 Float glass can shatter into sharp shards on impact, which is why it is mostly made to undergo heat strengthening, tempering, insulation, lamination, and other such processes to improve and increase its applications.
 An annealed glass pane that has further gone through a strengthening process has multifarious applications.

-Commercial Glazing
+• Commercial Glazing

 Flat glass has become quite popular for constructing the exterior of commercial spaces.
 It gives the dwellers an impression of being outside, along with a sense of openness.
 All stories begin with float glass.
 This foundational glass pane goes through a heat toughening treatment before it is installed in office buildings, restaurants, retail outlets, display cases, etc.

-Five Characteristics of Flat Glass
+05 Characteristics of Flat Glass

 Since flat glass boasts superior clarity, it allows for a higher degree of light to pass through it.
 Using windows made of flat glass allows a healthy amount of natural light to permeate into your homes or offices and makes them bright and cheery.

-Available in Several Tints
+1. Available in Several Tints

-Easily Mouldable
+2. Easily Mouldable

-Since this type of glass can be cut, drilled, polished and fileted after fabrication, it can be customised to precisely match your design sensibilities, before putting it through the irreversible processes of tempering or lamination.
+Since this type of glass can be cut, drilled, polished and edged after fabrication, it can be customised to precisely match your design sensibilities, before putting it through the irreversible processes of tempering or lamination.

-Eco-friendly
+3. Eco-friendly

-Available in Multiple Thickness Options
+4. Available in Multiple Thickness Options

-Easy to Maintain
+5. Easy to Maintain

 Flat glass does not collect a lot of dust or grime and stays placid for years on end.
 However, it is always a good idea to care for your door and window glass panels to ensure that they stay dust-free.
 Wipe your float glass windows once a week with a soft, damp cloth.
-Use a microfiber cloth for best results.
+Use microfiber cloth for best results.
 You can also use soapy water to wipe any grime or debris off its surface.
 Make sure that you leave no soap residue on the panes towards the end of the cleaning process, as this will attract more dirt.

 The Bottom Line